Lougous/b68k-cpu/README.md

 ### 8-bits expansion bus

 This bus provides access to 5 peripherals:
-* 4 available through dedicated connectors
+* 4 available through dedicated connectors (2x10 female pin headers)
 * 1 embeded to the board: the MFP

 It provides for each peripheral up to 128kiB aperture into CPU memory space.